zerorisc/expo-otbn-pqc/hw/ip/kmac/doc/theory_of_operation.md

 ### Keccak State Access

-After the Keccak round completes the KMAC/SHA3 operation, the contents of the Keccak state contain the digest value.
+After the Keccak round completes the KMAC/SHA3 operation, the contents of the Keccak state contain the digest value. <!-- MT-VREQ01 --><a id="MT-VREQ01"></a>
 The software can access the 1600 bit of the Keccak state directly through the window of the KMAC/SHA3 register.

 If the compile-time parameter masking feature is enabled, the upper 256B of the window is the second share of the Keccak state.